Citation, DOI, disclosures and article data

 It should be noted that the third setting in which rectal cancers may contain mucin is as a post-treatment response to a tumor which was a conventional adenocarcinoma at baseline.

-Although CT can make the diagnosis in more advanced cases, due to better soft-tissue contrast, MRI has become the fundamental imaging modality for evaluation and staging.
+Although CT can diagnose in more advanced cases, MRI has become the fundamental imaging modality for evaluation and staging due to better soft-tissue contrast.
 Endorectal ultrasound also has a role in the staging, particularly for assessment and differentiation between T1 and T2 disease, but is not commonly performed by a radiologist.

 MRI may be performed for: